 Failed Background Check After Job Offer: Employers Guide in 2023

-A woman in HR is wearing a black jumper suite and she is shaking another gentleman's hand farewell after taking adverse action due to a failed background check after job offer and there's a magnifying glass, and background check report with a failed credit history and driving records to her right.
+A woman in HR, dressed in a black jumpsuit, bids farewell to a gentleman after taking adverse action following a failed background check post-job offer; to her right, there's a magnifying glass and a background check report displaying failed credit history and driving records.

 A failed background check after job offer can put a wrench in hiring plans and the employers’ guide of 2023 shows businesses how to deny employment, rescind job offers and move forward while complying with federal FCRA and EEOC laws, as well as state specific Ban the Box laws.